vikrant-1912/Amazon-clone-1/README.md

 # Amazon-clone-1
 # 🛒 Amazon Clone

 A simple e-commerce user interface inspired by Amazon.
-Built with HTML5 , CSS3 and Fullt Responsive We design to alloq your Devices to be a good Web fit and UI layout.
+Built with HTML5 , CSS3 and Fullt Responsive We design to allow your Devices to be a good Web fit and UI layout.
 Also , Addeing now  some JavaScript Funtionality for more Interactive UI giving user Smooth Experience like a real Amazon have.

 ## 🚀 Features